OllieJones/index-wp-mysql-for-speed/readme.txt

 1. Keep all that data organized.
 2. Find the data it needs quickly.

 To do its second job, MySQL uses database keys.
 Each table has one or more keys.
 For example, `wp_posts` has a key to let it quickly find posts when you know the author.
 Without its _post_author_ key MySQL would have to scan every one of your posts looking for matches to the author you want.
-We all know what that looks like: slow.
+Our users know what that looks like: slow.
 With the key, MySQL can jump right to the matching posts.

 In a new WordPress site with a couple of users and a dozen posts, the keys don't matter very much.
 As the site grows the keys start to matter, a lot.
 Database management systems are designed to have their keys updated, adjusted, and tweaked as their tables grow.
 They're designed to allow the keys to evolve without changing the content of the underlying tables.
 In organizations with large databases adding, dropping, or altering keys doesn't change the underlying data.
 It is a routine maintenance task in many data centers.
 If changing keys caused databases to lose data, the MySQL and MariaDB developers would hear howling not just from you and me, but from many heavyweight users.
 (You should still back up your WordPress instance of course.)